iainmacthai/M5-8ChEncoder/README.md

     }
 }
 ```
+#### Apply that to each channel update in the main loop
-+ (CHANGE)The void UpdateChannel which is applied to each void UpdateCH'n'() So that each channels encoder now works correctly in ranges 0-100 with haptic feedback
++ The void UpdateChannel which is applied to each void UpdateCH'n'() So that each channels encoder now works correctly in ranges 0-100 with haptic feedback
 ```
 void UpdateCH1() { UpdateChannel(0, ui_Enc1Arc, ui_Enc1ValueLabel, ui_Enc1BtnValueLabel); }
 void UpdateCH2() { UpdateChannel(1, ui_Enc2Arc, ui_Enc2ValueLabel, ui_Enc2BtnValueLabel); }